rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

-And obviously neural nets fit the first description – they are functions from millions or even billions of parameters (GPT-3, anyone?) to usually no more than a hundred outputs, and most of the time, even less than that.
+And obviously neural nets fit the first description – they are functions from millions or even billions of parameters (GPT-3, anyone?) to a single scalar loss (at least, during training).
 If we used forward mode to differentiate neural nets instead, our performance could potentially be millions of times worse!

 <h1>Let's Vectorize!</h1>